List of Milwaukee Brewers minor league affiliates: 1968–1989

 Prior to the 1963 season, Major League Baseball (MLB) initiated a reorganization of Minor League Baseball that resulted in a reduction from six classes to four (Triple-A, Double-A, Class A, and Rookie) in response to the general decline of the minors throughout the 1950s and early-1960s when leagues and teams folded due to shrinking attendance caused by baseball fans' preference for staying at home to watch MLB games on television.
 The only change made within the next 27 years was Class A being subdivided for the first time to form Class A Short Season in 1966.

 1990–2020

 Minor League Baseball operated with six classes from 1990 to 2020.
 In 1990, the Class A level was subdivided for a second time with the creation of Class A-Advanced.
 The Rookie level consisted of domestic and foreign circuits.
+The Brewers did not field a Class A Short Season team during this period.

 2021–present

 The current structure of Minor League Baseball is the result of an overall contraction of the system beginning with the 2021 season.
 Class A was reduced to two levels: High-A and Low-A. Low-A was reclassified as Single-A in 2022.